 As a mountain biking destination, the Stewart State Forest known locally as the "Stewart Buffer Zone", has some the best singletrack riding in the northeast.
 There is something for everyone.
 Beginners and those out for an easy, scenic mountain bike ride will enjoy the miles of wide, old gravel roads with gradual grades that criss-cross the forest.
 There are plenty of opportunities to hop off the roads and explore trails that intersect the forest roads at frequent intervals.
 The marked and color-coded snowmobile trails are a mix of hard-packed dirt double track and single-track trails.
 We found these to be fairly easy, lots of fun and perfect for beginners looking to expand their horizons.

-Intermediate and advanced riders alike will find unlimited mountain bike ride options using a combination of gravel roads, well worn snowmobile trails and challenging single track with moderate climbs, banked turns, roots, exposed rock outcroppings, mud and the occasional downed tree.
+Intermediate and advanced riders alike will find unlimited mountain bike ride options using a combination of gravel roads, well worn snowmobile trails and challenging singletrack with moderate climbs, banked turns, roots, exposed rock outcroppings, mud and the occasional downed tree.
 You will encounter wet areas near bogs and wetlands.
 Some of these are bridged with wood planking.
 Trails travel through forest, farm fields and wetlands.